tomnaylor/Formula-One-Predictor-and-Stats/README.md

-lap timings - splitting up the numbers - see research google chart not scaling with page size - see Research charts array is pain!
+lap timings - splitting up the numbers - see research google chart not scaling with page size - see Research charts array is pain! flags could only find api for 2 digit code so had to store nationality in an array head to head original was for i=1;i<=2;i++ loop - silly. h2h - ++ was the wrong side of key

 additions
 adding cache = https://blog.logrocket.com/javascript-cache-api/